the-homeless-god/desqemu/docs/README_EN.md

 ## 📦 What GitHub Actions Creates

-Our CI/CD pipeline automatically creates **3 types of images** for each architecture:
+Our CI/CD pipeline automatically creates **4 types of artifacts** for each architecture:

 ### 1. 🐳 Docker Image (`desqemu-alpine-docker-*.tar.gz`)